BLCM/bl3mods/Aaron0000/Balands/README.md

 -------------
 Synchronicity - Added a bonus to Action Skill damage.

-Praemunitus - Added Action-Skill-damage Mayhem Scaling.
+Praemunitus - Made it affect Heat-per-Shot.

 Borrowed Time - No change.